Pakistan observes ‘black day’ in protest against J&K situation even as India celebrates Independence

 Imran Khan questioned the international community’s silence on the Kashmir matter.
 “In IOK [India-occupied Kashmir], 12 days of curfew, presence of extra troops in an already heavily militarised occupied territory, sending in of RSS goons, complete communication blackout; with the example of Modi’s earlier ethnic cleansing of Muslims in Gujarat,” he said in a tweet.

-“Will world silently witness another Srebrenica-type massacre and ethnic cleansing of Muslims in IOK?” the prime minister asked.
+“Will world silently witness another Srebrenica-type massacre and ethnic cleansing of Muslims in IOK?” the Pakistan prime minister asked.
 “I want to warn international community if it allows this to happen, it will have severe repercussions and reactions in the Muslim world, setting off radicalisation and cycles of violence.”

-On Wednesday, Khan had promised to take up the Kashmir matter in all international forums, and claimed that international organisations silent on the matter would be responsible if a war broke out between India and Pakistan.
+On Wednesday, Khan had promised to raise the Kashmir matter at all international forums, and claimed that international organisations silent on the matter would be responsible if a war broke out between India and Pakistan.

 The symbolic protests in Pakistan came amid growing frustration in Islamabad at the lack of international response to India’s actions in Jammu and Kashmir.
-Pakistan was isolated diplomatically and faced “a world in denial” over the situation in Kashmir, Dawn said in an editorial.
+Pakistan was isolated diplomatically and faced “a world in denial” over the situation in Kashmir, Dawn said in an editorial on Thursday.

 In his Independence Day speech, Prime Minister Narendra Modi said the old system in Jammu, Kashmir and Ladakh encouraged nepotism, corruption and dynasty rule.
 Speaking from the ramparts of the historic Red Fort, Modi said the country could now proclaim it has “one nation, one Constitution”.